ThinkPad: X series (2000–current)

-The daughter line includes the X1 Tablet (not to be confused with the 2005-2013 X Series tablets).
+The daughter line includes the X1 Tablet (not to be confused with the 2005–2013 X Series tablets).

 The mainstream current "workhorse" models is a X13 and X13 Yoga, the 13" successors of the classic discontinued 12" line of Lenovo X Series ThinkPads.

-The premium 14"/15" thin-and-light line were the 13.3" ThinkPad models (the X300/X301) with ultrabay CD-ROM and removable battery, but are now replaced by the modern premium X1-series ultrabook line, such as the X1 Carbon, X1 Yoga, and X1 Extreme sub-series.
+The premium X1 thin-and-light line were the 13.3" ThinkPad models (the X300, X301, and X1) with Ultrabay Thin CD-ROM and removable battery, but are now replaced by the modern premium X1 series ultrabook line, such as the X1 Carbon, X1 Yoga, and X1 Nano sub series.